Review by Malorkus

-As one may have predicted, a vacation to Dinosaur Island has gone awry as Mario's favorite ditz of a princess has once again been captured by you-know-who.
+A vacation to Dinosaur Island has gone awry as Mario's favorite ditz of a princess has once again been captured by you-know-who.
 Mario arrives on Yoshi's Island to the south of the mainland, where he firsts meets Yoshi, his trustworthy dinosaur pal.
-The ability to ride Yoshi is just one of the numerously vast ways Mario can utilize old and new abilities alike.
+The ability to ride Yoshi is just one of the numerously vast ways Mario can use old and new abilities alike.
 Mushrooms and Fire Flowers make their triumphant return to give the plumber the power of growth and unlimited firepower.
 The Cape Feather is a new item that basically takes the place of Super Mario Bros.
 3's Raccoon Leaf.
 With the Cape, however, Mario gains the ability to run up walls when at full speed and soar over entire stages as long as the player can keep up flotation momentum.
-Yoshi is, without a doubt, the most substantial addition to Mario's arsenal.
-When riding Yoshi (who is found in various select stages), the player can gulp up most enemies, swallow them, or spit them out.
+Yoshi is the most substantial addition to Mario's arsenal, who can be found in select stages.
+When riding Yoshi, the player can gulp up most enemies, swallow them, or spit them out.
 When devouring certain enemies, Yoshi can even spit out a trip of fireballs or gain the ability to fly for a short period of time.

 Diversity is one of Super Mario World's greatest claims to fame.
 Many famous Mushroom Kingdom flora and fauna make their triumphant return, along with a stunning new cast of creative foes.
 Stages are no longer restricted to simply outdoors, underground, and castle interiors.
 The ghost houses are some of the most creative stages ever, generally not composed of a simply, straightforward route to the goal.
-Amidst evading pesky poltergeists, a secret exit is hidden among many other seemingly-obvious exits, which in reality, lead you back to the beginning.
+Amid evading pesky poltergeists, a secret exit is hidden among many other seemingly-obvious exits, which in reality, lead you back to the beginning.
 Various twists will grasp you in the more traditional environments, such as a meadow composed of rising and sinking water, a flooded underground fortress, or a ride on a skull raft down an underground lava bed.
-There's even a stage where you'll have to cross an entire chasm of demented athletes by inflating yourself like a balloon!
-Needless to say, while some of these innovations may be the potential product of drug abuse, the amount of originality put into these stages is incredible.
+There's even a stage where you'll have to cross an entire chasm of demented athletes by inflating yourself like a balloon.
+The amount of originality put into these stages is incredible.

-However, the overworld system is perhaps what makes Super Mario World so expansive.
-Unlike in Super Mario Bros.
-3, the world maps are not simply limited to marked paths that move horizontally across the screen.
+However, the seamless world map system is perhaps what makes Super Mario World so expansive.
+Building on Super Mario Bros.
+3's world map system, the maps are no longer limited to marked paths that move horizontally across the screen.
 Many stages have more than one exit to them.
 Completing the stage through these alternate exits opens up new pathways on the map, often leading to secret stages that would not normally be encountered by traveling around Dinosaur Island by normal methods.
 Half the fun in discovering these vast secrets is figuring out the process of how to locate them.
 Some may require you to carry a giant key to a keyhole somewhere else in the stage.
 Others may require you to have accessed some of the various Switch Palaces around Dinosaur Island, which are a secret in their own.
 You may even have to go to such extents as somehow bypassing the goal to find a second goal, or taking an exclusive route entirely dependant on your timer!

-Despite these words, it is not humanly possible to fathom Super Mario World's greatness without playing it for yourself.
+Despite these words, it is not possible to fathom Super Mario World's greatness without playing it for yourself.
 By boasting over 30 solid hours of gameplay, a relatively steep difficulty curve, and a treasure trove of secrets to be found, Super Mario World takes the experience of Super Mario Bros.
 3 and takes it a notch up the ladder.
+The secret exits and multiple paths to take across Dinosaur Island give you incentive to replay stages and explore for secrets.
 If you have no choice but to resort for the Super Mario Advance 2 port, it will suffice, but the experience is purest in its original form.
-Maybe the game isn't in such a heavenly high regard as Legend of the Seven Stars, but as far as Mario platform games go, this game is in a World of its own.
-If there were truly a Mario title worthy of a Perfect 10, this would be it.
+As far as Mario platform games go, this game is in a "World" of its own, and still has yet to be topped by any of the plumber's adventures since.

 Got Your Own Opinion?